Electricity meter – Instructions for use and general information

 You can choose a suitable connection group from 1 to 5.
 The service is free of charge and does not affect the distribution product or pricing.

-Home Area Network (HAN) Port for Electricity Meters
+Home Area Network (HAN) Port for electricity meters

 With the HAN port, you can connect your own device to read real-time data from the electricity meter.
 The data updates every 10 seconds.
 Through the port and your device, you can monitor information such as consumption, production, and phase-specific power.

-Caruna is not responsible for any external devices connected to the port or for any consequences arising from the customer's use of the data.
 The measurement data transmitted through the port cannot be used as billing data since these data have not undergone the quality checks performed in Caruna's measurement data collection and billing system.

 Privacy of electricity consumption data